 Heat olive oil in a non-stick skillet over medium heat.
 Add carrot mixture and kosher salt to taste, and cook on medium for 5 minutes, stirring occasionally.
 While the carrot mixture is cooking, rinse out the food processor and set aside for future use.

 When the carrot mixture is done, allow it to cool for 1-2 minutes, and then add it to the food processor along with the chickpeas.
 Process on low until everything is well-combined but not pureed, scraping down the sides as needed.

 Transfer chickpea mixture to a mixing bowl.
 Add bread crumbs, nutritional yeast, flax egg, ½ teaspoon kosher salt and 1 tablespoon Buffalo sauce.
 Mix thoroughly until ingredients are well-combined.

 Use a small cookie scoop and scoop chickpea mixture onto a parchment-lined baking sheet.
 Then, use your hands to roll into rounded balls.
 Bake for 15 minutes.

 While the chickpea meatballs are in the oven, melt butter in a microwave-safe bowl or glass measuring cup.
 Then use a fork to whisk in ¼ cup Buffalo sauce.

 When the chickpea meatballs are done, remove from the oven and set the baking sheet on top of the stove or on a heat resistant surface or mat.
 Use a silicone pastry brush to baste each ball with the Buffalo sauce-butter mixture.

 Return the tray of basted chickpea meatballs back into the oven and bake for an additional 15 minutes.

 Allow to cool for 1-2 minutes before removing balls from the baking sheet.
-Serve with desired toppings, such as additional Buffalo sauce, vegan ranch dressing and/or chopped scallions.
+Serve with desired toppings such as more Buffalo sauce, scallions and vegan ranch or blue cheese.